GoD Hungering Arrow Speed Farming Demon Hunter Build (Patch 2.7 / Season 23)

 Warzechian Armguards, for the

-very valuable, but they can now be equipped on the follower while still getting
+are still very valuable, but they can now be equipped on the follower while

-your character and no longer want for burst, you should use utility-focused
+you perfect your character and no longer want for burst, you should use

 Stone of Jordan is a nice alteration.
 The union of